FerretDB/FerretDB/website/blog/2023-08-14-ferretdb-new-release-v180.md

 ![FerretDB v.1.8.0 - new release](/img/blog/ferretdb-v1.8.0.jpg)

-FerretDB v1.8.0 has just been released with new features, bug fixes, and improvements to the SQLite and PostgreSQL backend.
+FerretDB v1.8.0 has just been released with new features, bug fixes, and improvements to the SQLite and PostgreSQL backends.

 <!--truncate-->

-In the last few weeks we've added support for the `$group` stage `_id` expression and the `$expr` evaluation query operator, and also made several optimizations and resolved issues with some of the previously implemented commands, our integration tests, and among others.
+In the last few weeks we've added support for the `$group` stage `_id` expression and the `$expr` evaluation query operator, and also made several optimizations and resolved issues with some of the previously implemented commands, our integration tests, among others.

-These are quite times for many people across the globe, including FerretDB maintainers and contributors, as we enjoy the summer vacations and the warm weather.
+These are quiet times for many people across the globe, including FerretDB maintainers and contributors, as we enjoy the summer vacations and the warm weather.

 At [FerretDB](https://www.ferretdb.io), we see this period as an exciting one!
 For instance, with the latest improvements and additions in FerretDB v1.8.0, we are getting closer to the production-ready release of the SQLite backend for FerretDB, which should be available soon.